 Through training, all staff (teaching and nonteaching) will be able to recognise the signs of abuse and understand their responsibilities when a child may be at risk of harm.
 Training of all staff will be updated annually and the school has a large team of Tier 3 trained professionals.

 The school will ensure that it provides written referrals in the correct format and recognises the importance of attendance at all meetings called when there is a concern regarding the safeguarding of a student.

-Please have a look and if you have any more questions contact: Mr Sam Harrison, Assistant Headteacher and Designated Safeguarding Lead on: firstname.lastname@example.org or Miss Gemma Owens, Associate Asssitant Headteacher and Deputy Designated Safeguarding Lead on email@example.com
+This provides an overview for our young people in terms of the concept of ‘safeguarding’ and identifies key actions, questions and possible outcomes from raising concerns.
+Please have a look and if you have any more questions contact: Miss Gemma Owens, Assistant Headteacher and Designated Safeguarding Lead on [email protected] or Miss Clare Dingwall, Year 9 Year Team Leader and Deputy Designated Safeguarding Lead on [email protected]